Bike helmets reduce the risk of serious head injuries by nearly 70% – They Save Lives

-Research conducted recently shows that the usage of helmets reduce the risk of serious head injuries by nearly 70%, 33% for face injury and 65% for fatal head injury.
+Research conducted recently in Australia shows that the usage of bike helmets reduce the risk of serious head injuries by nearly 70%, 33% for face injury and 65% for fatal head injury.